 London is one of the most iconic cities of the World.
 A dreamlike destination for travelers, London is bestowed with huge palaces, cathedrals, churches, castles, parks and beautiful bridges.
 Located on the banks of River Thames, London reflects history and heritage in its every nook and corner.
-Among all these edifices, the host of museums in London impart historical glories, traditions, and ethos of the city at its best, and the prestigious exhibits displayed leave everyone spellbound.
+Among all these edifices, the host of British museums in London impart historical glories, traditions, and ethos of the city at its best, and the prestigious exhibits displayed leave everyone spellbound.

 Museums in London one must explore…

 1. Museum of London – True reflection of social history of London

 Location: 150 London Wall, London EC2Y 5HN, UK

 Museum of London is a prestigious landmark that exhibits the gorgeous history of England in ancient, medieval to modern era.
 Out of all, this is perhaps the most famous museums in London, located on the London Wall, close to St. Paul’s Cathedral.
 Exhibiting more than 6 million objects, displayed in various galleries like Ancient London, Medieval London, Expanding City, War Period, World City and The London Cauldron, one of the free museums in London attracts tourists of all kinds, especially history buffs and archaeology experts.